FREQUENTLY ASKED QUESTIONS

 When will these New Departure Proposed Procedures become official?

 They were to be published in on April 25, 2019.
 However on March 25, 2019, the FAA announced that they will do an Environmental Assessment before implementing these proposed procedures.
 FAA then announced on Oct.
 4, 2019, that process had not yet begun and will take 2 more years!
-See Announcement HERE.
+See Announcement on the FAA/BUR Community Involvement page, HERE.
 If the proposed procedures eventually publish, they will serve to memorialize, legitimize and make permanent the destruction of our quality of life in Studio City, Sherman Oaks and Encino - and the trashing from above of the protected, 4(f)-designated Santa Monica Mountains Recreation Area, with its bounty of natural and historic resources.

 What is the flight path these New Proposed Procedures will create?

 The procedures are based on two new waypoints, which are essentially virtual beacons in the sky.
 The first is at Colfax/Ventura; the other is at Hollyline, south of Valley Vista.
 This takes them directly over Carpenter Community Charter (a public K-5 elementary, with over 1,000 students), Harvard-Westlake School, Bridges Academy and The Buckley School, not to mention the Santa Monica Mountains Recreation Area, one of LA's few remaining wildlife reserves.
 FAA has been unclear about where the exact ground tracks will be.

 As a result of public controversy over current noise, the FAA has agreed to implement an Aviation Roundtable or Task Force, including all stakeholders, elected officials, and community representatives, to address current flight paths.
 It concluded in May of 2020 with 16 recommendations and FAA has not implemented any of them.
 See Task Force Page on this website.

 Why did the FAA decide on these locations for the waypoints?